 When a teacher requires a student in seventh grade, who scores a 1200 Lexile, to read at that level or higher, the student is forced to read books that he/she may not be interested in because there are so few books written for his/her age or maturity level within the 1200 Lexile level.
 Parents across the country are looking for books that fit their children’s reading score, not necessarily their interests.
 Best-selling authors are finding that students are not “allowed” to read their books because the reading level is too low, but the themes and content are written to match more mature readers.
-The mix of Lexile levels, Common Core expectations, and teachers not understanding just what the Lexile actually measures is creating a nightmare for young readers. generation of readers who are looking for a number on a book, rather than looking for something that will capture their ideas, imaginations, feelings
+The mix of Lexile levels, Common Core expectations, and teachers not understanding just what the Lexile actually measures is creating a nightmare for young readers.
+There is a generation of readers being created who are looking for a number on a book, rather than looking for something that will capture their ideas, imaginations, and feelings.
+This leads to students reading books that they may not be interested in to meet the requirements of a course

 Struggling readers and advanced readers need to fall in love with reading before we require students to read books based on a number.
 I recently read a blog post written by Jen Vincent (April 23, 2014) that stuck with me.
-Vincent bgs that parents and teachers should accept all books children and young adults are interested in as important to cultivate a love of reading.
+Vincent blogs that parents and teachers should accept all books children and young adults are interested in as important to cultivate a love of reading.
 “All books are worthy of being read.
-Just let kids read” (Vincent, 2014). ducators, scholars, and p that all books count, not just books that match a Lexile score.
+Just let kids read” (Vincent, 2014) are two powerful mantras that every educator and parent needs to put into practice.
+Educators, scholars, and politicians who write reforms need to understand that all books count, not just books that match a Lexile score.
 If we want students to read for pleasure, we have to let them choose books that they want to read without the boundaries of Lexile scores.
+In order to create life-long readers, students need varied and interesting text, not just required reading that matches a Lexile score (Gallagher, 2009).
+There is a strong connection between readers who read for pleasure and their reading achievement.
+Gallagher (2009) also reminds his readers that reading for pleasure “builds valuable knowledge capital that will help them in the future” (p.
+117).
+Reading for pleasure isn’t just fun.
+It also has the ability to help students by improving their reading; thus, aiding students in test preparation, and preparing them for college and careers.

-If teachers were required to read based on their own Lexile levels, they might have missed out on a lawyer walking out of a courtroom a victor after getting a losing verdict (Lexile 870), or a young woman who defeats a corrupt governing body through wit, passion, and talent (Lexile 810), or a boy who gets to see that apples are red (Lexile 760).
-As educators who may have little power over prescribed standardized tests and state and federal educational mandates, we do have power in supporting the development of a passionate reader.
-Now is time to start talking about reading for pleasure based on interest levels, and stop requiring reading based on Lexile scores.
+If teachers were required to read based on their own Lexile levels, they might have missed out on a lawyer walking out of a courtroom a victor after getting a losing verdict (To Kill A Mockingbird, Lexile 870), or a young woman who defeats a corrupt governing body through wit, passion, and talent (Hunger Games, Lexile 810), or a boy who gets to see that apples are red (The Giver, Lexile 760).
+As educators who may have little power over prescribed standardized tests and state and federal educational mandates, we do have power in supporting the development of a passionate, life-long reader.
+Now is the time to start talking about reading for pleasure based on interest levels, and stop requiring reading based on Lexile scores.

 References